 Data privacy: The data privacy asserted for this App-ID.
 The generic data privacy model for the application identity.
 For example, the IoT application is a blood pressure monitor and the data can only be provided to the client’s electronic health record.
 The data cannot be shared, data mined, or resold by the IoT service provider

-Using the AppID metadata provided by the App-ID Registry Function, the SP can verify the identity and authenticity of the connecting IoT application.
+Using the App-ID metadata provided by theApp-ID Registry Function, the SP can verify the identity and authenticity of the connecting IoT application.
 Also it can assign the right resources for the connecting IoT application

-This functionality will allow any registered Appp-ID to provide an application profile in form of metadata that can be used by a SP to identify and verify that the connecting IoT application is representing itself consistently with the characterization presented by the metadata.
+This functionality will allow any registered App-ID to provide an application profile in form of metadata that can be used by a SP to identify and verify that the connecting IoT application is representing itself consistently with the characterization presented by the metadata.

-The role of the App-ID registry function is not to enforce the policy of the SP, but for the SP to be informed through the App-ID metadata profile to automate the authentication and enrolment process.
+The role of the App-ID Registry Function is not to enforce the policy of the SP, but for the SP to be informed through the App-ID metadata profile to automate the authentication and enrolment process.